THE STRUCTURE AND FUNCTION OF NEURONS

 LAYMAN VERSION

-In essence, the neuron is run on electricity; it is the battery or power of a neuron.
+In essence, the neuron runs on electricity; it is the battery or power of a neuron.
 What triggers the electricity to fire neurotransmitters is strangely enough, other neurotransmitters, It is a never-ending cycle of neurotransmitters landing on the head of a neutron (dendrites), causing electrical spurge that travels down the neutron’s body (axon) that makes the tail of the neuron (axon terminals) release more neurotransmitters that float onto the head’s (dendrites of other neurons and effectively switch them on by causing them to send electricity (action potential) down the neutron and so on and on.
 In other words, brain chemistry.

 SLIGHTLY MORE TECHNICAL VERSION